oracle-livelabs/oracle-health/sample-workshop/Introduction/Getting started.md

 ### Objectives

-*List objectives for the workshop*

 In this workshop, you will learn how to:

 * Use OCI Generative AI, OCI DataScience and vector embedding processes
-* Emnedding and loading data into a vector store like OCI Opensearch
+* Embedding and loading data into a vector store like OCI Opensearch
 * Implement a Retrieval Augmented Generation (RAG) Interface
 * Effective prompting to generate query outputs from OCI Gen AI LLM
 * Using a pre-canned template to generate a compliance form